hussin-sobhy/potato-disease-classifier/README.md

 ## Overview

+I developed a Potato Disease Classifier that uses two deep learning models (Base and Optimized) to identify Early Blight, Late Blight, or healthy potato leaves.
+The project is built with Python, TensorFlow, and FastAPI, and it includes a user-friendly frontend for image uploads.
+After containerizing the application with Docker, I deployed it on Google Cloud Run for easy scalability and near-zero cost hosting.

 - **Goal**: Quickly diagnose potato leaf diseases (or confirm health) using deep learning.
 - **Models**: Trained with TensorFlow.
 The “Base Model” is simpler; the “Optimized Model” applies additional tuning.
 - **Frontend**: A simple HTML/JS interface (`index.html`) for uploading images and displaying predictions.